giangnguyen2412/cs500/README.md

 possible time that the computation requires.
 Regardless of whether computations are performed serially or in parallel, energy is equally required; time, however, is determined only by the slowest computation**

+## Genome Sequencing Problem
+### Shotgun method
+When we cut a genome into fragments we lose all the information about how the fragments should be assembled.
+If we had some additional information about how to assemble them, then we could imagine solving this problem.
+One way to get additional information on assembling the fragments is to make multiple copies of the original sequence and generate many fragments that overlap.
+Overlaps between fragments can then help relate and join them.
+This is the idea behind the shotgun (sequencing) method, which was the primary method used in sequencing the human genome for the first time.

+Example 3.2.
+For the sequence cattaggagtat, we produce three copies:

+`cattaggagtat`

+`cattaggagtat`

+`cattaggagtat`

+We then divide each into fragments

+`catt — ag — gagtat`

+`cat — tagg — ag — tat`

+`ca — tta — gga — gtat`

+Note how each cut is “covered” by an overlapping fragment telling us how to patch together the cut.

+Definition 3.4 (Shotgun Method).
+The shotgun method works as follows.

+1. Take a DNA sequence and make multiple copies.

+2. Randomly cut the sequences using a “shotgun” (in reality, using radiation or chemicals) into short fragments.

+3. Sequence each fragments (possibly in parallel).

+4. Reconstruct the original genome from the fragments.

+Remark.
+Steps 1–3 of the Shotgun Method are done in a wet lab, while step 4 is the algorithmically interesting component.
+Unfortunately it is not always possible to reconstruct the exact original genome in step 4. **For example, we might get unlucky and cut all sequences in the same location**.
+Even if we cut them in different locations, there can be many DNA sequences that lead to the same collection of fragments.
+A particularly challenging problem is repetition: there is no easy way to know if repeated fragments are actual repetitions in the sequence or if they are a product of the method itself.

+### Genome Sequencing Problem
+This section formulates the genome sequencing problem as an algorithmic problem.
+Recall that the using the Shotgun Method, we can construct and sequence short fragments made from copies of the original genome.
+Our goal is to use algorithms to reconstruct the original genome sequence from the many fragments by somehow assembling back the sequenced fragments.
+But there are many ways that such fragments can be assembled and we have no idea how the original genome looked like.
+So what can we do? **In some sense we want to come up with the “best solution” that we can, given the information that we have (the fragment sequences).**

+**Basic Terminology on Strings**.
+From an algorithmic perspective, we can treat a genome sequence just as a sequence made up of the four different characters representing nucleotides.
+To study the problem algorithmically, let’s review some basic terminology on strings.

+**Definition 3.5 (Superstring).** A string r is a superstring of another string s if s occurs in r as a contiguous block, i.e., s is a substring of r.

+-  `gtat is a superstring of gta and tat but not of tac`

+**Definition 3.6 (Substring, Prefix, Suffix).** A string s is a substring of another string r, if s occurs in r as a contiguous block.
+A string s is a prefix of another string r, if s is a substring starting at the beginning of r.
+A string s is a suffix of another string r, if s is a substring ending at the end of r.

+- `ag is a substring of ggag, and is also a suffix.`
+- `gga is a substring of ggag, and is also a prefix`

+**Definition 3.7 (Kleene Operators).** For any set Σ, its Kleene star Σ∗ is the set of all possible strings consisting of characters Σ, including the empty string.

+For any set Σ, its **Kleene plus** Σ+ is the set of all possible strings consisting of characters Σ, excluding the empty string.

+**Definition 3.8 (Shortest Superstring (SS) Problem).** Given an alphabet set Σ and a set of finite-length strings A ⊆ Σ∗, return a shortest string r that contains every x 2 A as a substring of r.

+**Genome Sequencing as a String Problem. **

+We can now try to understand the properties of the genome-sequencing problem.

+Exercise 3.1 (Properties of the Solution).
+What is a property that the result sequence needs to have in relation to the fragments sequenced in the Shotgun Method?

+Solution.
+Because the fragments all come from the original genome, the result should contain all of them.
+In other words, the result is a superstring of the fragments.

+Exercise 3.2.
+There can be multiple superstrings for any given set of fragments.
+Which superstrings are more likely to be the actual genome?

+**Solution.
+One possibly good solution is the shortest superstring.
+Because the Shotgun Method starts by making copies of the original sequence, by insisting on the shortest superstring, we would make sure that the duplicates would be eliminated.
+More specifically, if the original sequence had no duplicated fragments, then this approach would eliminate all the duplicates created by the copies that we made in the beginning.**

+## Algorithms for Genome Sequencing

+**Brute Force**

+Designing algorithms may appear to be an intimidating task, because it may seem as though we would need brilliant ideas that come out of nowhere.
+In reality, we design algorithms by starting with simple ideas based on several well-known techniques and refine them until the desired result is reached.
+Perhaps the simplest algorithm-design technique (and usually the least effective) is brute-force—i.e., try all solutions and pick the best.

+**Brute Force Algorithm 1.
+As applied to the genome-sequencing problem, a brute-force technique involves trying all candidate superstrings of the fragments and selecting the shortest one.
+Concretely, we can consider all strings x 2 Σ∗, and for each x check if every fragment is a substring.
+Although we won’t describe how here, such a check can be performed efficiently.
+We then pick the shortest x that is indeed a superstring of all fragments.**

+The problem with this brute-force algorithm is that there are an infinite number of strings in Σ∗ so we cannot check them all.
+But, we don’t need to: we only need to consider strings up to the total length of the fragments m, since we can easily construct a superstring by concatenating all fragments.
+Since the length of such a string is m, the shortest superstring has length at most m.